Demonophobia-The Fear Of Demons

-Do you feel the presence of demons in random places and avoid going there?
+Do you feel the presence of demons in certain places and avoid going there?
 Does the thought of leaving your home terrify you because you think you might risk crossing paths with a demon?

 If that is the case, you may have demonophobia or daemonophobia.
 This is an irrational fear of demons.
-Demons are evil-minded supernatural beings that seek chaos, despair, and destruction.
+Demons are evil-minded supernatural beings that sow chaos, despair, and destruction.
 They’ve been feared throughout history by various religious or occult groups.

 What Is Demonophobia?

-Demonophobia, also referred to as Daemonophobia, is the extreme or irrational fear of supernatural beings that are known to cause harm.
+Demonophobia, also referred to as daemonophobia, is the extreme or irrational fear of supernatural beings that are known to cause harm.
 On the surface, this phobia of demons may seem harmless because you cannot see demons.

 Demonophobia Causes